Protect Yourself From Tax Scams

 Not everyone who offers to do your tax return is a legitimate tax preparer.
 Phony tax preparers and tax preparation websites are only interested in stealing your money and financial information.

 The IRS requires tax preparers to obtain an annual Preparer Tax Identification Number (PTIN) before they are authorized to prepare federal tax returns.
-If someone doesn't have a PTIN, don't allow him or her to do your tax return.
+Don’t allow someone to do your tax return if they do not have a PTIN.
 The IRS also has a Directory of Federal Tax Return Preparers you can use to verify that a tax preparer is credentialed.

 • Bases fees on the amount of your refund.

-• Suggests you have your refund sent to him.
+• Suggests you have your refund sent to them.

 • Cannot file electronic returns.